torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 "New moon" etc., so please make sure the translation reflects this.
 In particular, in the case of most gendered languages, make sure the grammatical gender of the translated word matches with that of your word for "Moon".
+Also note that, unlike the above, these labels really should be kept to a single word if possible.

 ## Weather

+*Note that, unlike the Moon phasses above, there is no easy way to manipulate* *the weather caption, since it comes directly from WeatherAPI.*
+*You can always temporarily hack the source code for testing.*

 ### "Clear"
 This refers to the weather, as in "clear sky", not to other meanings